Why the Vagus Nerve and Your Mattress Should Be Best Friends

 4. Foot or Neck Massage

-The vagus nerve connects to different parts of your body.
-Gently massaging your feet, neck, or behind your ears helps send calming signals to your brain.
+Gently massaging your feet, neck, or behind your ears sends relaxation signals through your body.

 5. Stretching or Gentle Yoga